mozillavenezuela/mozillavenezuela.org/wp-content/plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 3.0.3 =
+* Minor fixes to add total compability with Wordpress 4.3

 = 3.0.2 =
 * Solved missing months bug.